michaelablackham/thinkful-sunset/README.md

   - [ ] have lat/long change to city, state
   - [ ] have location fill in input
 - [x] Pull in basic API info from backend
-- [ ] if current time is AFTER sunset --> default to sunrise
-- [ ] if current time is AFTER sunrise --> default to sunset
 - [ ] on results page, be able to switch to sunset/sunrise
 - [ ] be able to change location while on results page